Dog Mountain trail, Vancouver, BC

 Know the essential hike details for hiking the Dog Mountain trail.

-What to pack for hiking Dog Mountain, Vancouver
+What to pack for hiking Dog Mountain hike Vancouver